-The camping we saw in Italy was pretty bad, quite frankly, but most of the campgrounds were still closed, so we didn’t have much experience there.
-In Croatia, there are lots of luxury campsites, often not very close to anything interesting, but, as we experienced at Solaris, they might be fun as a destination in their own right.
+The camping we saw in Italy was pretty bad, quite frankly, but most of the campgrounds were still closed, as it was off-season.
+Camping in Croatia tends to lean toward the luxury side of camping, with campgrounds often being secluded, not very close to anything interesting.
+However, as we experienced at Solaris, campgrounds in Croatia can be a fun as a destination in their own right.

 This is where we’re really going to make enemies.

 In general, Croatians seemed happier, more welcoming, and more helpful than the Italians we encountered.
 We were almost always greeted with friendly smiles, and people seemed more than happy to spend time talking and explaining things to us.
 Almost everyone speaks English in coastal Croatia, so that makes it a lot easier to communicate and may have a big effect on how we were received.